 Mr. Lynn (Thomas) Lusk retired from the US Air Force in 1995 as a Developmental Engineer having worked in the fields of Smart Weapons, Satellites and Electronic Warfare.
 He began his 2nd career in Military Pay systems at old Lowry where he introduced Oracle technologies into their otherwise COBOL-based systems.
 From there, he joined Oracle as a delivery consultant at various times as a DBA, developer or architect, frequently using their integration technologies.
 He is now an independent consultant specializing in Master Data Management.

-Matt McConnell (MBA, University of Virginia; BS in Finance and Management Information Systems, Boston College) is an accomplished entrepreneur and corporate executive with over 25 years of management, business development and consulting experience, specializing in the commercialization of new technology.
-He is presently Senior Vice President and General Manager of Comcast Wholesale, a division of Comcast Cable.
+Matt McConnell (MBA, University of Virginia; BS in Finance and Management Information Systems, Boston College) is an accomplished entrepreneur and corporate executive with over 28 years of management, business development and consulting experience, specializing in the commercialization of new technology.
+He is presently Senior Vice President and General Manager of Comcast Technology Solutions, a division of Comcast Cable.
 Mr. McConnell brings an applied knowledge of product management and strategic development to his classroom, which is what students most appreciate about his courses.
 His practical, industry-oriented examples, taken from his own relevant career experience, are what students like best about Mr. McConnell.

 MBA, Regis University

 Matt Mendrala is a professional software engineer with over 25 years’ experience developing desktop and web applications for a variety of platforms.
 He has been developing world-class mobile applications for the past 4-5 years and is currently the Director of Interactive Media and Mobile Applications at a local company creating cutting-edge products for the Internet of Things.
 In addition to developing software, Matt has an MBA in E-Business and a background in human factors engineering, cognitive science, multimedia, user experience design, enterprise architecture, and business development.